schulle4u/yellow-helloworld/README.md

 ## Acknowledgements

-This extension includes feedback by Anna, Giovanni, Mark and Steffen.
+This extension includes feedback by Anna Svensson, Giovanni Salmeri and Steffen Schultz.
 Thank you for the good work.

-**TODO:** *Mention libraries and services that you include.
+**TODO:** *Mention libraries, people and services.
 Give them the recognition they deserve.*

 ## Installation